 Bereavement Disadvantages for Employee working in California state

-Some disadvantages of bereavement leave are
+Some disadvantages of bereavement leave are:

 - An employee, in such company, will be applying for other modes of leave to attend the funerals.
-This will be a false commitment to the company and hence can be terminated from the job too.
+This will be a false commitment to the employer and hence can be terminated from the job too.

 - Some of the companies do allow Bereavement Leave in California for the close family members and not for the friends.
 Employees do take some advantage of these type of leave too.
 At that time, a job of the employee remains at stake.

-How many days do you get for bereavement leave in California?
+How many days do you get for Bereavement leave in California?

 So, I would say there no certain number one can take paid leave for bereavement.
 Though as discussed above it is based on company/hr leave policy.
 These leave are not regulated and if the company in a position to afford or wants to take care of the employee, provides few numbers of leave for a funeral in a year.
 So the best way to know how many days one can get under bereavement leave, I would suggest to contact your HR and ask him/her to give breakup of leave.